agma0/pypsa-rsa/docs/introduction.rst

 * All original source code is licensed as free software under `MIT License <https://github.com/PyPSA/pypsa-eur/blob/master/LICENSES/MIT.txt>`_.
 * The documentation is licensed under `CC-BY-4.0 <https://creativecommons.org/licenses/by/4.0/>`_.
 * Configuration files are mostly licensed under `CC0-1.0 <https://creativecommons.org/publicdomain/zero/1.0/>`_.
-* Data files are licensed under different licenses as noted below.
+* Data files can be found `here <https://zenodo.org/records/15790151>`_ and are licensed under different licenses as noted below.

-Licenses and urls of the data used in PyPSA-RSA:
+Licenses of the data used in PyPSA-RSA:

 .. csv-table::
    :header-rows: 1
-   :file: configtables/licenses.csv
+   :file: configtables/licenses_2025.csv

 * *BY: Attribute Source*